 - "Hidden" or "special" URLs, rendered only to administrators or privileged users in the presentation layer, but accessible to all users if they know it exists, such as /admin/adduser.php or /approveTransfer.do.
-This is particularly prevalent with menu code. - Pages used during development or testing that are mockup pages for authorization roles and are deployed in the production environment - Applications often allow access to "hidden" files, such as static XML or system generated reports, trusting security through obscurity to hide them. - Code that enforces an access control policy but is out of date or insufficient.
+This is particularly prevalent with menu code. - Applications often allow access to "hidden" files, such as static XML or system generated reports, trusting security through obscurity to hide them. - Code that enforces an access control policy but is out of date or insufficient.
 For example, imagine /approveTransfer.do was once available to all users, but since SOX controls were brought in, it is only supposed to be available to approvers.
 A fix might have been to not present it to unauthorized users, but no access control is actually enforced when requesting that page. - Code that evaluates privileges on the client but not on the server, as in this attack on MacWorld 2007, which approved "Platinum" passes worth \$1700 via JavaScript on the browser rather than on the server.